Deltares/HYDROLIB-core/docs/topics/loadsave.md

 When implementing the model read and write behaviour of HYDROLIB-core, the main motivation is to ensure models are read and written as is.
-Properties should not be adjusted nor dropped (unless there is a very clear reason for such changes), when either reading or writing.
+Properties should not be adjusted nor dropped when reading or writing (unless there is a very clear reason to do so).
 This behaviour should extend to the way the tree structure of the models is handled.
 Therefor, file paths, stored in the `filepath` property, which are not explicitly set to be absolute are kept relative and resolved while reading or writing.